cakephp/docs/en/core-libraries/helpers/form.rst

 Working with SecurityComponent
 ==============================

-:php:meth:`SecurityComponent` offers several features tha make your forms safer and more secure.
+:php:meth:`SecurityComponent` offers several features that make your forms safer and more secure.
 By simply including the ``SecurityComponent`` in your controller, you'll automatically benefit from CSRF and form tampering features.